 Applications for listing of new medicines on the PBS are made to the Pharmaceutical Benefits Advisory Committee (PBAC), which in turn makes a recommendation to the Minister for Health.
 Under the NH Act, the PBAC must consider the effectiveness and cost of the proposed medicine compared with alternative therapies (comparators).
 The PBAC cannot make a positive recommendation for a medicine that is substantially more costly than a comparator unless it is satisfied that the proposed medicine also provides a significant improvement in health.
 Claims of cost-effectiveness must be supported by appropriate economic models.

 In recent years, there has been a significant policy emphasis on managing and minimising the cost to government of the PBS.
 To manage the overall cost of a new medicine, the government may require a sponsor to enter into a cost-sharing agreement.
-This arrangement may take the form of a rebate, for example, whereby the sponsor rebates a percentage of government expenditure for sales in excess of a set dollar value.23
+This arrangement may take the form of a rebate, for example, whereby the sponsor rebates a percentage of government expenditure for sales in excess of a set dollar value.25

 Products listed on the F1 formulary (which contains single-branded medicines that are deemed not interchangeable at the patient level with another medicine that has multiple PBS-listed brands) are subject to automatic one-off price reductions on the fifth, 10th and 15th anniversaries of the PBS listing date of 5, 10 and 5 per cent, respectively.
 These reductions take effect on 1 April each year (up to 2022 for the fifth anniversary reduction and 2021 for the 10th and 15th anniversary reductions).
 Pursuant to a new 5-year Memorandum of Understanding between Medicines Australia and the Australian Government entered into on 6 September 2021, these existing statutory price reductions will be modified from 1 July 2022 such that price reductions will occur on the fifth, 10th and 15th anniversaries of the PBS listing date in the amount of five, five and 26.1 per cent (increasing to 30 per cent in 2027), respectively.
 Certain 'catch-up' price reductions are also introduced, from 1.48 per cent to a maximum of 36.82 per cent where medicines have not taken a price reduction under the price disclosure arrangements for certain specified periods.

 In relation to follow-on products, applications for the listing of biosimilars will be considered by the PBAC whereas applications for the listing of generic medicines will usually be considered by a delegate of the DOH.